 Course workbooks remain a great way to deliver important information that learners can reference on their own time, while also implementing activities that create engagement, such as fill-in-the-blank statements, diagrams, and tear-away quizzes.

 Course manuals are important learning modalities for complex topics like safety operations, legal references, and other in-depth content.
 While manuals may not be as exciting as a micro-learning burst, they remain an important resource for learners to return to as reference points.

 How to Choose the Right Modality for Your L&D Strategy

-When designing your corporate training, keep in mind that multi modal learning – or multiple learning delivery methods for one learning objective – might be the best strategy for you.
+When designing your corporate training L&D strategy, keep in mind that multi-modal learning – or multiple learning delivery methods for one learning objective – might be the best strategy for you.

 In this blended learning approach, you map out your desired learning outcomes to several different learning modalities.
 That way, no matter whether your learner attends a classroom training, completes an elearning module, watches a video, or a combination, they achieve your desired learning outcomes.
 Meanwhile, your content is tailored to each modality of learning, so that each channel is optimized for your training objectives.

-As a simple example, at Mimeo, we use cross-modal learning strategies for customer training.
+As a simple example, at Mimeo, we use the cross-modal L&D strategy for customer training.
 When you first sign up for an account, you are paired with a customer success manager, who acts as a platform mentor or coach to enable your team’s admins and users with personal help.
 In our Superstar webinars, we provide overview tours of the entire platform for you to participate in at your own pace when not in the middle of creating a document.
-Finally, with our help videos and articles, we provide just-in-time training for you to learn how to do something specific on the Mimeo Print platform.
+Finally, with our helpful videos and articles, we provide just-in-time training for you to learn how to do something specific on the Mimeo Print platform.

 When thinking about your training program, consider using blended learning modalities to make sure that no matter how your learner chooses to access your content, they are able to achieve your desired learning outcomes.